Surviving one of the biggest earthquakes recorded in history

 My colleagues and I were called in to help that night.

-I was grateful to contribute in a small way while passengers bedded down with blankets, pillows, in a huge room to rest their already jet-lagged bodies.
+I was grateful to contribute in a small way while passengers bedded with blankets, pillows we supplied to them in a huge room to rest their already jet-lagged bodies.

 I sat next to a woman from Sendai, the epicenter.
 She didn’t speak any English.
 She cried openly, not knowing how her family members were with no contact with them.